Updated: Aug 8, 2022

-Danny Manning, Wilt Chamberlain, Jo Jo White, Allen Fieldhouse has definitely seen its fair share of greatness, but we may never see a first half to rival the Durant game.
+Danny Manning.
+Wilt Chamberlain.
+Jo Jo White.
+Paul Pierce.
+Nick Collison.
+Allen Fieldhouse has definitely seen its fair share of greatness, but we may never see a first half to rival the Durant game.

 2018-19, Billy Preston's Car

-Billy Preston didn't have Kevin Durant or even Josh Jackson type of hype, but he was a very highly ranked prospect.
-The type of one-and-done that can instantly make you a Final Four contender.
+Billy Preston didn't have Kevin Durant or even Josh Jackson type of hype, but he was a very highly ranked and sought after prospect.
+The type of one-and-done who can instantly make you a Final Four contender.

 Unfortunately, Billy Preston didn't play at all against Kentucky.
 He sat on the bench in street clothes.

-The announcers mentioned that it had something to do with a car accident.
-Preston wasn't hurt, it wasn't even a bad car accident, but when they found out what car he was driving it raised all types of questions as to how did he afford this vehicle.
+The announcers mentioned it had something to do with a car accident.
+Preston wasn't hurt, it wasn't even a bad car accident, but when they found out what car he was driving it raised all types of questions.
+How did he afford this vehicle?

-And given the big news in the pre-season about Adidas scandals and FBI wiretaps and players taking money, and greasy agents, this whole thing just didn't look good.
-I mean, oh by the way, Kansas has the largest contract with Adidas.
+Given the big news in the pre-season about Adidas scandals and FBI wiretaps and players taking money from shady individuals, this whole thing just didn't look good for us.
+Why?
+Because Kansas has the largest contract with Adidas.
 We had to play things safe.

-The Jayhawks were 7-0 but let's keep things in perspective; we were blowing out mid-majors.
-How would we handle the higher competition?
+The Jayhawks were 7-0, but let's keep things in perspective.
+We were blowing out mid-majors.
+How would we handle the tougher competition?
 And what chance did we really have of making it far in the NCAA Tournament without Billy Preston?

 2007 – 08, Road to the Final Four

 This team had it all.
-The most talent since that 1997 KU squad with Jaque Vaughn, Paul Pierce, Raef Lafrentz, Scott Pollard, and Jared Haas.
+The most talent since that 1997 KU squad with Jacque Vaughn, Paul Pierce, Raef Lafrentz, Scott Pollard, and Jared Haas.